Garmin 810 review

 Each have their pros and cons and loyal followers, I revisit them all every so often, normally prompted when a 'free' feature moves to 'subscription' based.
 In each case if composed on a pc when you've finished creating a course you 'save" then 'export' it onto your pc, then connect the 810 via usb (make sure it is the genuine lead, copies that seem to fit perfectly may not transfer the data fully), you then simply drag the course into the 'F Drive-New folder' to add it to the unit.
 In theory a saved course on your computer can be imported into Garmin Connect, but I have found when you then send that to the unit via bluetooth they are inclined to not always transfer the data as created and be less stable in use and often crash during navigation.
 The only courses I send to the unit from Garmin connect have been created in Garmin connect.

-IN 2024 MY COURSE PLANNING OF CHOICE IS USING THE FREE VERSION OF ALLTRAILS.COM and RWGPS
+IN 2024 MY COURSE PLANNING OF CHOICE IS USING THE FREE VERSION OF ALLTRAILS.COM

 My personal choice of creating and uploading a course in 2024:

-In 2024 I normally use the free version of www.alltrails.com (was GPSies) or RWGPS to create the course and add to the 810 via usb, unlike Garmin connect their software navigates roundabouts and one streets correctly.
+In 2024 I normally use the free version of www.alltrails.com (was GPSies) or RWGPS to create the course and add to the unit via usb, unlike Garmin connect their software navigates roundabouts and one streets correctly.
 I've found both quite similar and user friendly, a course is intuitive to plan, then edit if needed.
 If you download the course as a 'Garmin Course TCX' as you reach a navigation point you will get an audible tone alert in addition to a visual description giving a countdown to the 'point' in both time and distance.
 In 2024 you can't specify how far in advance of the 'point' that you get these warnings (unless you upgrade RWGPS where you can specify 30 meters etc) although by default when following a course that composed on RWGPS is closer than alltrails, the latter begins the alerts far to early for my liking, I simply don't want to know quite that far in advance especially as the screen brightens to display the data; battery life is therefore reduced as a result.
 The reason I would use alltrails is if I want add my own notes in the form of a 'waypoint'; like 'café', 'bikeshop', a feature that is no longer free with ridewithgps.

 With both what I like is you can toggle between 'hiking-cycling-driving' when creating, so you can switch to 'hiking' if you want to take a shortcut over a footbridge for example then back to driving if you want to stay on roads.
-On alltrails there are two cycle focused modes, 'Bike touring' may include a smooth trail where as 'Road biking' will be on paved roads and paths that support bicycle access.
+On www.alltrails.com there are two cycle focused modes, 'Bike touring' may include a smooth trail where as 'Road biking' will be on paved roads and paths that support bicycle access.

-Note if you do wish to follow something other than the road you need to uncheck 'lock on road' on the unit as the 810 will try and reroute you; to do this select Activity-Your profile-Navigation-Routing-Lock on road-Select 'No'.
+Note if you do wish to follow something other than the road you need to uncheck 'lock on road' on the unit as the unit will try and reroute you; to do this select Activity-Your profile-Navigation-Routing-Lock on road-Select 'No'.

 DATA SCREEN